 The planning work will also be influenced by the outcome of the proposed District Plan amendment.
-This amendment (Variation 11) seeks reflects the approved design brief into the District Plan and provide greater certainty to the public and developers as to the appropriate form and scale of future development within the area.
+This amendment (Variation 11) seeks to reflect the approved design brief into the District Plan and provide greater certainty to the public and developers as to the appropriate form and scale of future development within the area.
+The independent commissioners approved the amendment and Council ratified their decision in November, however Variation 11 has subsequently been appealed.

 In response to an opportunity presented by NZ Police and the National Maritime Dive Squad, WWL is investigating the construction of a small building to accommodate the physical requirements of these tenants in conjunction with, and adjacent to, the ex Eastbourne Ferry Terminal, potentially on the service jetty itself.
 This building would be funded by NZ Police.
-WWL intends managing a restricted design competition to ensure an optimal outcome.
+Plans are being progressed with New Zealand Police and subject to their approval, WWL aim to complete the design planning and regulatory approval phases of this project by Q2 in the 2010/11 year.

-The potential for a campervan park within the Site 10 area is further explored under interim uses below.
+The design and construction of the temporary motorhome park within the Site 10 area is further explored under interim uses below.